 I love dogs.
-Goes without saying really seeing as I’ve written three books on the life I share with mine, as well as maintaining this website, my Twitter and Facebook accounts, so yes, it’s more than obvious that I love dogs.
-I’m like millions of other perfectly normal people and it’s only natural that we want to share our homes and lives with our canine companions, but it can be so difficult to know how to find and buy dogs these days.
-It’s a cliché, but a true one, it’s a minefield.
-Puppy farming, backyard breeders, online advertising, sly duplicitous puppy dealers, all make it a terrible maze to find our way through.
+Goes without saying really seeing as I’ve written sevearl books on the life I share with mine, as well as maintaining this website, my Twitter and Facebook accounts, so yes, it’s more than obvious that I love dogs.

 People need to be aware that KC papers, are meaningless by themselves.
-Puppy farmers can and do and have for a very long time, registered litters with the KC, and sold puppies with those papers, or sold on to dealers.
-The KC could scrap their scheme, they could end this ‘marketing tool’ for the puppy sellers, but they won’t.
+Puppy farmers can and do register litters with the KC, and sell puppies with those papers.
+The KC could scrap their scheme, they could end this ‘marketing tool’ for the puppy farmers, but they won’t.
 It brings in money to the KC.
 Which is a commercial business, not a welfare organisation.

-Do not be tempted to buy a sick puppy because you feel sorry for it, however awful it is to walk away, this is what you must do, for if you take the puppy and hand over your cash, the misery continues for the mothers like Susie-Belle as the demand continues.
+Do not be tempted to buy a sick puppy because you feel sorry for it.
+However awful it is to walk away, this is what you must do, for if you take the puppy and hand over your cash, the misery continues and the demand continues.
 You create space for another puppy to be bought in and sold.
 But by walking away, doesn’t mean you are doing nothing, for if you come across this, report it.